 Should you wish to exercise any of your rights, please contact us directly (see ‘How to contact us' below) and we will be happy to assist.

 Please note that we may ask for proof of your identity and address (such as a copy of your driving licence or passport – please do not send any original documents).

 Additionally, you should be aware that not all of these rights are absolute and there may be circumstances in which we will not fully comply with your request because of a specified legal ground or exemption.
 For example, you will not be able to request that we delete all of your information if you have purchased a property from us because it will be necessary for the contract you have entered into.
 We will always let you know the legal basis for this.

 We reserve the right to charge you a reasonable administrative fee for any manifestly unfounded or excessive requests concerning your access to your information, and for any additional copies of the personal information you request from us.

-This policy was last updated on 18 April 2018.
+This policy was last updated on 28th March 2023.

 If you want to contact us to know more about the use of your information, ask us to correct it, or to exercise any of your rights, please contact us by post.
 Postal Address: Legal Department, Berkeley House, 19 Portsmouth Road, Cobham, Surrey, KT11 1JG.

 If you wish to email us, please use email@example.com.
 We will endeavour to send you a response as soon as possible.
 Your patience is much appreciated during busy periods.

 You have the right to complain to the Information Commissioner's Office (ICO) if you believe we have not handled your request in an appropriate manner.
 However, we encourage you to contact us before making any complaint and we will seek to resolve any issues or concerns you may have.

 For information on contacting the ICO please see their website at www.ico.org.uk.